-Kendrick Shaver is entering his fourth season as cornerbacks coach at Utah State and was promoted to defensive passing game coordinator in 2014.
+Kendrick Shaver is entering his fifth season as cornerbacks coach at Utah State and was promoted to defensive passing game coordinator in 2014.

-During the 2013 season, Shaver helped the Aggies defense rank first in the Mountain West and seventh in the nation in scoring allowing just 17.1 points per game, the second-fewest allowed by an Aggie defense since 1971.
-USU also ranked first in the Mountian West and eighth in the nation in rushing defense (106.7 ypg), its fewest since 1968, first in the Mountian West and 12th in the nation in total defense (330.9 ypg), and first in the Mountian West and 15th in the nation in passing efficiency defense (113.2).
+In 2013, Shaver helped the Aggies’ defense rank first in the Mountain West and seventh in the nation in scoring allowing just 17.1 points per game, the second-fewest allowed by an Aggie defense since 1971.
+USU also ranked first in the MW and eighth in the nation in rushing defense (106.7 ypg), its fewest since 1968, first in the MW and 12th in the nation in total defense (330.9 ypg), and first in the MW and 15th in the nation in passing efficiency defense (113.2).

-Highlighting Utah State's defense in 2013 was senior cornerback Nevin Lawson, who was named a third-team All-American by College Sports Madness and a first-team all-Mountain West selection.
-Lawson was selected in the fourth round (133rd pick) of the 2014 NFL Draft by the Detroit Lions, while Tay Glover-Wright signed a free agent contract with the Atlanta Falcons and Quinton Byrd was invited to the Kansas City Chiefs rookie mini-camp.
+Highlighting Utah State’s defense in 2013 was senior cornerback Nevin Lawson, who was named a third-team All-American by College Sports Madness and a first-team all-Mountain West selection.
+Lawson was selected in the fourth round (133rd pick) of the 2014 NFL Draft by the Detroit Lions, while Tay Glover-Wright is currently with the Green Bay Packers after signing as a free agent with the Atlanta Falcons.

 During his senior season, Lawson ranked third in the Mountain West and 25th in the nation with 1.21 passes defended per game and finished the season ranking first on the team with 13 pass breakups and second overall with four interceptions as he was named the Mountain West’s Defensive Player of the Week twice.